arijitmidya/arijitmidya/README.md

 Update :

-🔭 I’m currently working on the following problem statement : Leveraging RAG and Multiagent system to improve existing legacy systems
+🔭 I’m currently working on the following problem statement : Building the Mother of all platform for Tech Upskilling

 🌱 I’m currently learning Advanced RAG , Knowledge Graph based RAG , Multiagent System using crewai